acmpo6ou/vim-emoji-ab/README.md

 All functions from the [vim-emoji](https://github.com/junegunn/vim-emoji) plugin are available.
 Just replace `emoji#` with `gh_emoji#`.
-The completion code is directly taken from this plugin, but the data is replaced with git-hub / discord style names.
+The completion code is directly taken from this plugin, but the data is replaced gemoji tags / aliases.

 ### Color emojis